-1. Single author: the author's name (without initials, unless there is ambiguity) and the year of publication; 2.
-Two authors: both authors' names and the year of publication; 3.
+- 1. Single author: the author's name (without initials, unless there is ambiguity) and the year of publication; - 2.
+Two authors: both authors' names and the year of publication; - 3.
 Three or more authors: first author's name followed by 'et al.' and the year of publication.
 Citations may be made directly (or parenthetically).
-Groups of references should be listed first alphabetically, then chronologically.
 Examples: 'as demonstrated (Allan, 2000a, 2000b, 1999; Allan and Jones, 1999).
-Kramer et al. (2010) have recently shown' List: References should be arranged first alphabetically and then further sorted chronologically if necessary.
+Kramer et al. (2010) have recently shown' List: References should be arranged first alphabetically, THEN NUMBERED NUMERICALLY, and then further sorted chronologically if necessary.
 More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.
-Examples:

-Reference to a journal publication:
+Examples: Reference to a journal publication: